slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*

-> *'There is pleasure in the pathless woods.' -- Lord Byron*

 > *'A ship is safe in the harbor but that’s not what ships are for.'*

 > *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

 You can choose courage or you can choose comfort, but you can’t choose both.
 Take risk.
-Big audacious risk.
 You’ll never get what you want in life without it.
+Risk over safety is the way to pull forward.

-[If you act average, you’re going to be average](chapter_2_groups.md#on-following-the-herd).
+If you act average, you’re going to be average.
 To outperform, you must be different and correct.

 Hints:

+- Risk looks different for everyone.
 - The risk of not changing is often greater than the risk of changing.
 - Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
 - Reinvention should be an habit not an event.
 When you control for one set of risks, another simply arises in its place.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
 Being uncomfortable should be “play” for you.
 Get confort in disconfort.
 - Risk prone is better than risk averse but dont allow to be out of the game.
 Adventure comes from percieved risk, not peril.
 Develop a tolerance for risk so that you can build up to the scarier activities later.
 The discomfort zone is NOT about experiencing pain.
 - Leap while you’re at the top of the curve, and the next curve builds on the momentum.
-- Risk looks different for everyone.